Brandon-Rozek/website/content/blog/managing-mongodb-resource-usage-docker-compose.md

 medium_enabled: false
 ---

+*Warning: This technique does not work for the older Docker Compose v3*

 One of my web services utilizes MongoDB as the database backend.
 It lives on one of the smaller sized virtual private servers with only 1GB of RAM and 1 CPU.
 Every so often I encounter a scenario where MongoDB is taking all of the sytem resources, so I started looking into how to limit it.

 First, we can set some limits to container in general within docker-compose.